Updated on January 19, 2026.

-When you call your local radiology center to book a breast cancer screening, you may be offered a new, high-tech option: a three-dimensional (3D) mammogram.
-And the best news is that your insurance may even cover it.
+When you call your local radiology center to book a breast cancer screening, you may be offered a newer, high-tech option: a three-dimensional (3D) mammogram.

-This type of 3D mammography—a.k.a. digital breast tomosynthesis (DBT)—is now available in the vast majority of screening locations across the country.
-In 2023, 7,486 of the 8,808 certified imaging centers in the U.S. have DBT technology—a steep increase from just over 5,000 in 2019, according the U.S. Food and Drug Administration.
+This type of mammography (also called digital breast tomosynthesis or DBT) is now available in the vast majority of screening locations across the country.
+More than 90 percent of certified imaging centers in the United States have DBT technology, according to the U.S. Food and Drug Administration (FDA).

 About 1 in 8 women in the U.S. will develop breast cancer at some point.
 While it’s much more common in women, men can also develop breast cancer.
-Each year, about 2,400 men in the US are diagnosed with breast cancer.
+Each year, about 2,400 men in the U.S. are diagnosed with the disease.

 The earlier breast cancer is discovered, the easier it is to treat, and the better the odds of survival.
 Mammograms are the best way to screen for breast cancer, as they can reveal growths in people who don’t yet have symptoms.
 During a typical 2D mammogram, X-ray images of your breasts are taken from a pair of angles—the top and the side.

-Now, there’s mounting evidence that using 2D imaging together with 3D imaging could be even more effective for finding cancer.
+Now, there’s mounting evidence that using 2D and 3D imaging together is more effective for finding cancer.
 That’s because when you have a 3D mammogram, several pictures are taken from multiple angles.
 A computer then combines them into one three-dimensional composite image.
 This creates a more detailed representation of your breast and can help radiologists spot irregularities more easily.

 “Think about a loaf of bread,” says Hildegard Toth, MD, a radiologist at NYU Langone Health in New York City.
 “Looking at the whole loaf at once, you don’t know what’s in the middle of it.
 If you slice it up, you can see each slice separately.”

-While many imaging centers take 2D images independently of 3D images, newer machines at some centers capture both types of images at the same time.
+While some imaging centers take 2D images independently of 3D images, machines at many centers capture both types of images at the same time.
 The computer simply uses individual slices of the 3D mammogram to construct 2D images, Dr. Toth says.

 Potential benefits of 3D mammograms